 Planning for the 11th Festival of Education is now underway – we are now accepting applications to speak at this year’s Festival.
 The application window is open until 18:00 on Friday 29th November.
 For more information and to apply click here.

-Tickets for 2020 are now on sale and to mark this launch we are offering at least 40% off.
+Tickets for 2020 are now on sale and to mark this launch we are offering at least 25% off with our super early bird offer, until the end of 20 December 2019.

 For more information regarding tickets please click here.